 Key Takeaways

-Think of portfolio management as the engine that keeps your plan running after the initial strategy is built.
-It’s less about predicting the market and more about staying aligned through whatever the market does.
+A portfolio management service typically includes five core components: portfolio design, ongoing monitoring, rebalancing, tax-aware trading, and clear reporting.
+Together, these create a repeatable system that keeps your plan running long after the initial strategy is built.
+The focus is less about predicting the market and more about staying aligned through whatever the market does.

 1. Portfolio Design and the Investment Policy Statement